containers/image/README.md

 ```
 Tests
 -
-_You need to have Docker installed on your system in order to run the test suite_
+_You need Docker installed on your system in order to run the test suite_
 ```sh
 $ make test-integration
 ```